MStokluska/REST-Tutorial/readme.md

 On a very high level, REST or Representational State Transfer is an architectural style that separates the client and a server.
 A client sends requests to a server, and the server responds while their concerns are separated, which means a client has no idea how a server works, all it needs to know is that from a given URL, certain data is accessed.

-The server, on the other hand, does not care how many clients, or which clients are going to request the data from it.
+The server, on the other hand, does not care how many clients are going to request the data from it.

 The client uses [HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) to access the server, the most common of which are: GET, POST, PUT, DELETE and PATCH.

-The tutorial below will give you a glimpse on how to a build typical REST API.
+The tutorial below will give you a glimpse on how to build typical REST API.
 We will do that by writing a simple Node.js server.
 Let's give it a go!
 You can find a finished version of the tutorial in my [Github repo](https://github.com/MStokluska/REST-Tutorial).

 ## Requirements